MzilioOliveira/esp32-ble/README.md

-### Simple program to download inside ESP32 to test read and write commands of Bluetooth server
+### Simple program to download inside ESP32 to test read and write commands of Bluetooth

+- See my [example](https://github.com/MzilioOliveira/react-native-bluetooth) using React Native